Does Azure support IPv6?

-No, the Spending Limit is set at $0 and cannot be adjusted.
-It is designed to enable customers on our Free Trial, Visual Studio, MPN or BizSpark offers to utilise Azure with complete assurance of not being billed.
+No, the Spending Limit is set at $0 and can't be adjusted.
+It's designed to enable customers on our Free Trial, Visual Studio, MPN, or BizSpark offers to utilize Azure with complete assurance of not being billed.

 How will Azure Service Level Agreements work with current on-premises Microsoft licensing agreements?

 Azure Service Level Agreements are independent of our on-premises Microsoft licensing agreements.
-Our SLAs for Azure provide you a monthly uptime guarantee for those services you consume in the cloud, with SLA credits against what we have billed you in the event we fail to meet the guarantee.
+Our SLAs for Azure provide you a monthly uptime guarantee for those services you consume in the cloud, with SLA credits against what we've billed you in the event we fail to meet the guarantee.

 How do we know in advance about service downtime for planned maintenance?

-Azure is designed to avoid downtime for customer applications, storage and service management capability during maintenance activities on the Azure platform.
-Our availability commitment applies to customer applications which use a minimum of two role instances.
+Azure is designed to avoid downtime for customer applications, storage, and service management capability during maintenance activities on the Azure platform.
+Our availability commitment applies to customer applications that use a minimum of two role instances.
 You can learn about Azure best practices for mitigating downtime by reading High availability for applications built on Microsoft Azure.
 The Azure SLA is documented here.

 What will be the VAT rate charged for Azure purchases in the EU?

-- If the customer is located in Ireland and does not hold a VAT exemption certificate, Irish VAT at the current rate of 23% will be applied to all invoices.
-VAT exempt Irish customers will be invoiced at 0% Irish VAT on receipt by Microsoft Ireland Operations Limited of a valid customer VAT excemption certificate.
+- If the customer is located in Ireland and doesn't hold a VAT exemption certificate, Irish VAT at the current rate of 23% will be applied to all invoices.
+VAT exempt Irish customers will be invoiced at 0% Irish VAT on receipt by Microsoft Ireland Operations Limited of a valid customer VAT exemption certificate.

-- If the customer is located outside Ireland but within the EU and is not VAT registered or is VAT registered but does not provide Microsoft Ireland Operations Limited with a valid VAT number during the purchase process, local VAT rate will be applied.
+- If the customer is located outside Ireland, but within the EU and is not VAT registered, or is VAT registered but doesn't provide Microsoft Ireland Operations Limited with a valid VAT number during the purchase process, then the local VAT rate will be applied.